zheplusplus/eirx/README.md

 * w : window mode; if the output size is less than the image size, only central part of the image is used (not resize or scratch the image)
 * f : framed mode; scratch the image to output size, with aspect ratio kept; then paste the scratched to the center of the output, and fill the rest part with a certain color
 * F : set filling color to white (with `Fw`), black (`Fb`) or customized (`FxRRGGBB`)
+* x : apply a filter; read wiki for detail please

 *SRC* and *DEST* are files.